nvpro-samples/dx12_present_barrier/README.md

 the interface can be found on the [NVIDIA developer blog](https://developer.nvidia.com/blog/synchronizing-present-calls-between-applications-on-distributed-systems-with-directx-12/).

 ## System Requirements
-* NVIDIA RTX / Quadro series card (Geforce is NOT supported)
+* NVIDIA RTX / Quadro series card (GeForce is NOT supported)
 * 472.12 driver or newer
 * NVAPI R470 or newer (can be downloaded from [here](https://developer.nvidia.com/nvapi))